 The election is November 8.

-Go to the polls and cast your ballot -- change is good – your vote counts!
+Be sure to send in your mail-in ballot --- change is good –-- your vote counts!

 Oct.
 1, 2022